-A program executed by the CTRL-SHIFT-N command in one ROM may execute another ROMPLUS+ program in another ROM by outputting anothr CTRL-SHIFT-N command.
-However, a program executed by the CTRL-SHIFT-N command may not output a CTRL-SHIFT-M command.
+A program executed by the CTRL-SHIFT-N command in one ROM may execute another ROMPLUS+ program in another ROM by outputting another CTRL-SHIFT-N command, However, a program executed by the CTRL-SHIFT-N command may not output a CTRL-SHIFT-M command.
 In the former case, the control ROM keeps track of control.
-In the later case, the control ROM keeps track of control.
-In the later case, the control ROM keeps track of control.
 In the later case, we have a situation which is logically meaningless.
 It does not make sense to have a routine type of program calling a special driver type program.